POWER in Excel (Table of Contents)

 How to Use the POWER Function in Excel?

-This POWER function is very simple easy to use.
+This POWER function is very simple and easy to use.
 Let us now see how to use the POWER Function with the help of some examples.

 Example #1

 Assume you have base numbers from A2:A6 and the power number (exponential numbers) from B2:B6.
-Show the power of values in column A by using power numbers in column B.
+Show the power of values in column A using power numbers in column B.

-Apply Power formula in the cell C2
+Apply the Power formula in the cell C2

 The answer will be: